JustinGuese/website-hugo-aigenticvibes/content/english/product/PsychDiary.md

 # Problem Section
 problem:
-  heading: "Mental Health Crisis & Lack of Accessible Tools"
-  intro: "Mental health challenges affect millions worldwide.
-Stress, anxiety, and depression are on the rise, yet access to professional mental health support remains limited, expensive, and often stigmatized."
+  heading: "Why everyday mental health feels hard to manage"
+  intro: "Stress, anxiety and low mood build up silently in everyday life.
+Therapy is hard to access, most apps feel generic, and classic journals don’t help you see clear patterns in your emotions."
   pain_points:
     - icon: "fa-calendar-times"
       title: "Limited Access"
-      description: "Traditional therapy requires appointments, can be costly, and isn't available 24/7."
+      description: "Therapy requires time, money and appointments – and is often not available when you actually need support."
     - icon: "fa-question-circle"
       title: "Where to Start?"
-      description: "Most people don't know how to begin journaling or maintain consistency."
-    - icon: "fa-shield-alt"
-      title: "Privacy Concerns"
-      description: "Many apps store data insecurely or sell user information to third parties."
+      description: "It’s hard to build a journaling habit if you don’t know what to write and never get feedback from your notes."
     - icon: "fa-mobile-alt"
-      title: "Platform Fragmentation"
-      description: "Existing solutions force you to choose between phone, tablet, or computer."
+      title: "Many tools, no overview"
+      description: "Notes on your phone, paper journals and mood trackers stay disconnected – you never see the full picture of what really helps you."

 # Solution Section
 solution:
-  heading: "AI-Powered Emotional Analysis"
-  intro: "PsychDiary addresses these challenges through a comprehensive, privacy-first approach that combines scientific evidence with modern technology."
+  heading: "An AI-powered gratitude and mood diary that connects the dots"
+  intro: "PsychDiary helps you quickly capture your day, then uses AI to highlight what really improves or harms your mood – all with a privacy-first setup in Germany."
   features:
     - icon: "fa-brain"
       title: "Automated Mood Detection"
-      description: "Our AI automatically detects your mood and identifies what made you happy or challenged you—no manual tagging required."
+      description: "Type naturally – PsychDiary automatically detects your mood and extracts the moments that made you feel good or stressed."
     - icon: "fa-bolt"
       title: "Real-Time Insights"
-      description: "Get instant feedback as you write, helping you understand your emotional state in the moment."
+      description: "See key themes and triggers highlighted as you write, so you understand your state of mind in the moment."
     - icon: "fa-chart-line"
       title: "Research-Backed"
-      description: "Built on peer-reviewed studies showing gratitude journaling significantly improves mental health."
+      description: "The flow is based on peer-reviewed research on gratitude journaling and happiness diaries."
-    - icon: "fa-sync"
-      title: "Cross-Platform Sync"
-      description: "Write on your phone, review on your laptop—your data syncs seamlessly across Web, iOS, and Android."
     - icon: "fa-lock"
       title: "Privacy-First"
       description: "DSGVO compliant, data stored in Germany, fully pseudonymized.
 You own your data."